tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 Omitting information about max/min values or other unallowed values is a common pitfall in docs.
 Developers often don't realize all the "creative" ways users might use the APIs.
 The quality assurance team (QA) is probably your best resource for identifying the values that aren't allowed because it's QA's job to try to break the API.

 {: .tip}
-When you test an API, try running a endpoint without the required parameters, or with the wrong parameters, or with values that exceed the max or min amounts.
+When you test an API, try running an endpoint without the required parameters, or with the wrong parameters, or with values that exceed the max or min amounts.
 See what kind of error response comes back.
 Include that response in your [status and error codes section](docapis_doc_status_codes.html).
 I talk more about the importance of testing in [Testing your docs](testingdocs.html).

 ## Header parameters {#header_parameters}